-The city logistics measures most suited to a specific urban area should be decided and monitored through ex-ante and ex-post assessments.
-This process requires data on freight movements and freight demand characteristics, albeit for different purposes: to provide an understanding of delivery operations, to set up urban freight models for forecasting and monitoring the effects of policy measures.
-Data are essential in helping public and private sector decision makers ensure that urban freight transport is efficient and sustainable.
+Selection and peer-review under responsibility of the scientific committee of the EURO Mini Conference on "Advances in Freight Transportation and Logistics" (emc-ftl2018).
+10.1016/j.trpro.2018.09.030 decision makers to ensure an efficient and sustainable urban freight transport.
 The overall objective is to guarantee that transport systems meet society's environmental, economic and social needs, at the same time minimizing negative repercussions on the environment, economy and society (Taniguchi et al., 2013; Russo and Comi, 2016; Russo and Comi, 2017).
 The rapid growth of urban freight transportation, due to changes in the supply chain (e.g. just-in-time and home deliveries) produces smaller deliveries and more frequent freight vans movements in residential areas.
 There are some concerns about the growing number of freight vehicles in these areas, since they contribute to congestion, air pollution and noise (environmental), and involve an increase in logistics costs, with a consequent increase of product prices (economic).
 In addition, a combination of different types of vehicles on the road increases the risk of accidents (social).
 Importantly, sustainable development objectives can be pursued by means of measures that are sometimes conflicting, and generate impacts that are influenced by the acceptance of stakeholders and external factors (Gatta and Marcucci, 2014; Comi et al., 2017).
-The new challenge urban planners have to face is thus to find solutions that can reduce the impacts of urban goods mobility without penalizing the life of the city (sustainable city logistics solutions/measures).
+The new challenge for urban planners have to face is thus to find solutions that can reduce the impacts of urban goods mobility without penalizing the life of the city (sustainable city logistics solutions/measures).

-\ Corresponding author.
-Tel.: +39.06.72597061; fax: +39.06.72597061/53.
-E-mail address: comi@ing.uniroma2.it
+^{} Corresponding author.
+Tel.: +39.06.72597061; fax: +39.06.72597061 E-mail address: comi@ing.uniroma2.it